SkybuckFlying/Bitcoin2Delphi/Readme.md

 2. Clone Bitcoin2Delphi locally to for example C:\SourceCode as follows:

-cd C:\SourceCode
+cd "C:/SourceCode"

 git clone https://github.com/SkybuckFlying/Bitcoin2Delphi

 3. Clone/pull in the submodules:

+cd "C:/SourceCode/Bitcoin2Delphi"

+git submodule init

-git submodule update --init --recursive
+git submodule update

 (Currently the heads of submodules will be in a detach head state, looking into this...)